blackbhc/refactor/development-manual/development.md

 - `writer(std::string)`: the class for data output, which require a string to specify the path to the output file for initialization.
 This function can only be used in the main process, due to the hdf5 file lock.
-  - `nodes`: the hash map with string-type key, and `galotfa::hdf5::node`-type value, the key is the absolute path of the node, e.g. `/group1/group2/dataset_name` and `/` for the file.
+  - `nodes`: the hash map with string-type key, and `galotfa::hdf5::node*`-type value, the key is the absolute path of the node, e.g. `/group1/group2/dataset_name` and `/` for the file.
-    - Note: due to there is no default constructor for the `node` class, to call a `node` object in the hash map, you need to use the `at` method.
+    - Note: due to the limitation to use pointer represent the tree structure, the value in the hash table are all new allocated objects, which should be deleted in the destructor of the writer class.
     - The key must start with `/` and end without `/`.
     - (Current feature) The `nodes` only support push nodes and clean the whole tree structure.
 So the `nodes` is cleaned only in the destructor of the writer.
 (This is due to `nodes` use string-type key and there is no any tree structure in the hash map, so it's hard to clean the tree structure of the individual node).
+  - `writer::clean_nodes()`: release the resources of the `nodes` hash map, which will be called in the destructor of the writer class or some unit test functions.
   - `writer::~writer()`: the destructor of the class, which will close the hdf5 file and the created hdf5 objects, such as dataset and group.
   - `writer::create_file(std::string)`: call `open_file(...)` to open the hdf5 file, and create a file node